With dueling downgrades, NATO-Russia diplomacy is at a new low | DW | 19.10.2021

 Shea said NATO allies all had military attaches in Moscow who can conduct dialogue as well, so "it's not as if the Russian decision today totally freezes diplomatic relations with the NATO countries."

-The last time NATO Supreme Allied Commander Tod Wolters met Russian Chief of the General Staff Valery Gerasimov was in February 2020 in Baku
+The last time NATO's top commander, General Tod Wolters, met Russia's General Valery Gerasimov was in February 2020

 Though the decision was surely meant as a "stinging political rebuke to NATO's actions" in expelling the suspected spies, Alberque said it was likely the Kremlin that would suffer the biggest consequences.
 "Practically speaking," he said, "it's cutting off their nose to spite their face."
 Having Russian-speaking NATO officers in Moscow, he said, had been an assurance for Moscow above all.